Charles Shaw (British Army officer): Liberating Army of Portugal

 Shaw sold his business interests to travel on the Continent in 1830.
 In 1831 he joined Dom Pedro, former Emperor of Brazil, who was in London raising a force to restore his daughter Queen Maria to the throne of Portugal, which had been usurped by his brother Dom Miguel (the Portuguese Liberal Wars).
-Under the Foreign Enlistment Act of 1819 it was illegal to recruit for foreign armies on British soil, but operating from the London slums of Seven Dials and Soho, keeping one step ahead of police raids, Shaw and the other ‘Liberators’ hired several hundred ‘labourers for Brazil’.
+Under the Foreign Enlistment Act 1819 it was illegal to recruit for foreign armies on British soil, but operating from the London slums of Seven Dials and Soho, keeping one step ahead of police raids, Shaw and the other ‘Liberators’ hired several hundred ‘labourers for Brazil’.
 They formed a battalion of marines for Dom Pedro's British-manned fleet, and Shaw was given command of the Light Company with a captain's commission.
 In December 1831 they sailed to the Azores, which was Pedro's base, and after training there the ‘Liberating Army of Portugal’ landed on the mainland near Porto on 5 July 1832.
 Shaw with his Light Company were among the first to land and Shaw claimed to have personally fired the first shot of the campaign in a brush with a Miguelite vedette.
 The force occupied Porto the same afternoon but were soon closely besieged by the Miguelites.

 Shaw distinguished himself in the regular sorties and assaults during the siege, and was wounded on several occasions.
 Dr Jebb, a former British Army surgeon serving with the Liberators, claimed to have operated on Shaw 12 times during the siege.
 After one attack, while a staff officer reported the heavy officer casualties, Dom Pedro suddenly asked after Shaw.
 On being told that he was not wounded, the Regent said, ‘I am glad of it, he seldom escapes’.

 Reinforcements arrived by sea during the winter, and the Marine battalion was expanded to a regiment, with Shaw as one of the battalion commanders.
 He was then given command of a contingent of Scottish recruits, which he formed into the ‘Scotch Fusiliers’(not to be confused with the British Army's Royal Scots Fusiliers).
 After Admiral Napier's naval victory at Cape St Vincent, the Pedroites were able to use sea-lift capability to open a second front at Lisbon, and Shaw and his men later joined this force.

 On 29 September 1833 they rushed Óbidos, a town up the coast.
 By the following spring, Shaw commanded the whole British Brigade.
 In May 1834 he and the Scotch Fusiliers served under Napier in a bloodless siege of Ourém.

 The Miguelite army capitulated soon afterwards, and Shaw marched the British Brigade to Lisbon on 1 June where he handed over command to a Portuguese officer.
 However, he remained in Portugal for another year, trying to get a financial settlement for his men – they were still awaiting full payment when Shaw published his memoirs in 1837.
 In 1835 he was awarded the knighthood of the Order of the Tower and Sword.